What is arthritis of the spine?

-Spinal osteoarthritis may also be associated with degenerative disc disease (DDD), a gradual deterioration of the shock-absorbing discs between the vertebrae of the spine, and is even confused with DDD in some cases.
+Spinal osteoarthritis may also be associated with degenerative disc disease (DDD), a gradual deterioration of the shock-absorbing discs between the vertebrae of the spine, and is confused with DDD in some cases.
 This is because osteoarthritis and degenerated discs are often found together.
 However, these are two separate conditions.

-As arthritis develops and cartilage wears away, the bony ends of facet joints between vertebrae become exposed.
-The exposed bones rub directly against one another, and bone spurs form.
-Bone spurs also can develop as the soft discs located between the vertebrae become thin and collapse with age.
-Space between the vertebrae narrows, and, eventually, adjacent vertebrae can come in contact with one another, causing bone spurs to form along the edges of the vertebrae.
+As arthritis develops and cartilage wears away, the bony ends of facet joints become exposed.
+The exposed bones rub directly against each other and bone spurs form.
+Bone spurs also can develop as the spinal discs become thin and collapse with age.
+Space between the vertebrae narrows, and eventually, adjacent vertebrae can come in contact with one another, causing bone spurs to form along the edges of the vertebrae.

-What to do next…
+What to do next

-Please review our arthritis symptoms page page if you suspect your chronic neck or back pain is the result of spinal arthritis.
+Please review our arthritis symptoms page if you suspect your chronic neck or back pain is the result of spinal arthritis.
 This page has detailed information provided by Laser Spine Institute’s staff.

 Knowing what causes back problems is one of the best ways to avoid them.
 Educating yourself about the causes of arthritis of the spine can help you limit activities that might result in back pain and help your spine stay healthy and strong for years to come.